Thank you for reading our post, please rate this article at the end.

 We now know the main factors affecting your speed and covered distance during a day of hiking.
 Can you do anything to optimize your day and make the most out of it?

 Yes, you can!
-Below are a few tips that should be able to help you with covering more land per day of hiking.
+Below are a few tips that should help you cover more ground daily while hiking.

 Pack as light as possible

-Only take items that you will absolutely need.
-However, do not leave out items that will be genuinely useful to you throughout the hike – the added weight is the sacrifice that you need to be willing to take, but no more than necessary.
+Only take items that you will need.
+However, do not leave out items that will be genuinely useful to you throughout the hike—the added weight is the sacrifice you need to be willing to make, but no more than necessary.

 Pick an easier route

-Take a flatter route even if it means that you’ll need to walk a couple of miles more.
-However, don’t overestimate the benefits of choosing easy terrain – even if the alternative route seems easier, it may actually make you lose time.
+Take a flatter route, even if you must walk more miles.
+However, don’t overestimate the benefits of choosing easy terrain – even if the alternative route seems easier, it may make you lose time.
 Whether an easier route will benefit or harm you will depend on the terrain, and an experienced hiker should be able to determine which route is optimal.

 Wear good footwear